ricardofalc/saxion-ce-scooter-app/README.md

 # scooters-app
 Find the scooter closest to you by dragging the marker.
 Demo app to show usage of a 3 tier application.

-Deployable using Docker / K8s using Github Actions CI/CD Pipeliens and Dockerhub.
+Deployable using Docker / K8s using Github Actions CI/CD and Dockerhub.

 ![Locate your scooter!
 Awesome!](https://github.com/minimice/scooters-app/blob/master/demos/demo.gif)